Fast Exponentiation and Floating Point Representation

 }

-There is not anything I can say about it that has not been extensively said already and isn’t documented and linked from the Wikipedia page, so I won’t waste any time on that and focus on the exponential instead.
+There is nothing I can say about it that has not been extensively said already and isn’t documented and linked from the Wikipedia page, so I won’t waste any time on that and focus on the exponential instead.
 By the end, that should still demystify the line:

 i = 0x5f3759df - ( i >> 1 ); // what the fuck?